 Our lab (3000 ft2) is well equipped for a variety of spectroscopic measurements.
-Our major infrared bench is a Bruker 113V Fourier Transform Infrared Spectrometer (22 - 5000 cm-1).
+Our major infrared bench is a Bruker 113V Fourier transform infrared spectrometer (22 - 5000 cm-1).
 It is equipped with a reflectance/transittance stage, far- and mid-infrared polarizer/analyzer sets, a high sensitivity liquid helium cooled bolometer detector, and a liquid helium cooled boron-doped Si detector.
 Both an open-flow variable-temperature cryostat (4 - 800 K) and an immersion cryostat (1.5 - 30 K), complete with transfer line and temperature controller, can be easily inserted.
-An infrared microscope complements the aforementioned spectroscopic capabilities and is ideal for studying small samples or materials inside a diamond anvil cell over the 600 - 15000 cm-1 frequency range.
-This instrument can be run in both transmission and reflectance mode, and it is outfitted for polarized, variable temperature (4 - 500 K), and diamond anvil cell experiments (0 -20 GPa).
+An infrared microscope complements the aforementioned spectroscopic capabilities and is ideal for studying small samples or materials inside a diamond anvil cell over the 600 - 15000 cm-1 range.
+This instrument can be run in transmission and reflectance mode, and it is outfitted for both linear and circularly polarization, variable temperature work (4 - 500 K), and diamond anvil cell experiments (0 -30 GPa).
 A Perkin-Elmer Lambda-1050 grating spectrometer covers the 3800 - 50000 cm-1 frequency range; it is set up for both transmission and reflectance measurements.
-Variable temperature (2 - 800 K) and polarization capability are also available on this instrument, and a diamond anvil cell can be easily inserted into the condensor optics.
+Variable temperature (2 - 800 K) and polarization capability are also available on this instrument, and a diamond anvil cell is easily inserted into the condensor optics.
 A ruby fluorimeter is available for pressure determination.
+A dedicated Horiba LabRAM HR Raman scattering spectrometer is equipped with four different lasers, a suite of ultra-low frequency filters, and cold CCD + InGaAs detectors.
+The instrument is equipped with low profile cryostats to change temperature between 4 and 500 K, pressure cells, and various linear + circular polarizer/analyzer combinations.
 Sample holders and the like are generally inter-changeable between all of our instruments, and a long working distance Leica stereo microscope is available to mount crystals and load pressure cells.
-A dedicated Horiba LabRAM HR Raman scattering system is equipped with low profile cryostats to change temperature between 4 and 500 K, pressure cells, and various polarizer/analyzer combinations.
 To complement our spectroscopic work, we have a Netzsch thermal analysis system (combined differential scanning calorimetry and thermal gravimetric analysis) as well as a home-built photoconductivity setup.
 The former is for exploring the thermodynamics of quantum materials, and the latter is for revealing light on/light off relationships.
-The photoconductivity setup is equipped with a low power xenon source, adjustable microprobes, a multimeter and power meter, a variety of optics, and a set of narrow pass filters.
+The photoconductivity setup is equipped with a tunable xenon source, adjustable microprobes, a multimeter and power meter, a variety of optics, neutral density filtersn, and a set of narrow pass filters.
 A sputtering system allows deposition of Pt and Au contacts.
-We also use this system to evaporate aluminum for scattering corrections.
+We also use this system to evaporate aluminum for spectroscopic scattering corrections.
+We recently acquired an Anton-Parr surface indentation HIT-300 instrument for measuring engineering properties like modulus and hardenss.
+It is equipped with a specialized micro-sample holder for precision indentation studies on tiny crystals.
+A Braun glovebox, a Blue M oven, and a vibratory polisher complement these instruments allowing us to work on air-sensitive samples, fully-oxygenated and / or annealed crystals as well as highly relaxed, smooth crystal surfaces.

 |